-Prescription medication is commonly used by people of all ages.
+People of all ages commonly use prescription medication.
 Across the country, Americans rely on them to treat and prevent illness.
 For the most part, these substances are thoroughly tested and researched.
-Unfortunately, pharmaceutical companies will cut corners at times to rush a product to the market.
+Unfortunately, pharmaceutical companies sometimes cut corners to rush a product to the market.

-These companies spend a fortune developing new medications, and the window to recoup those expenses is often small.
-This can lead them to rush clinical trials, cut corners on testing, and avoid fully vetting their product.
-When this occurs, the chance of a serious side effect going undetected rises substantially.
+These companies spend a fortune developing new medications, and the window to recoup those expenses is often tiny.
+This can lead them to rush clinical trials, cut corners on testing, and avoid thoroughly vetting their product.
+When this occurs, the chance of a severe side effect going undetected rises substantially.
 These side effects could have dangerous– and sometimes fatal– consequences.

+While bringing a civil action against a large corporation might seem daunting, you are entitled to pursue damages.
 If you have suffered injuries from a dangerous prescription drug, you could have a viable claim for monetary compensation against the pharmaceutical company.
-While the thought of bringing a civil action against a large corporation might seem daunting, you are entitled to pursue damages.
-To discuss your legal options, contact us at Rutter Mills, a personal injury law firm, right away.
+To discuss your legal options, contact us at Rutter Mills, a personal injury law firm.

 The right to sue a pharmaceutical company